svd-ncsu/wolfjobs_fall_24/README.md

 # What's New (v2.0):

- - Automated Email Notifications: Instant updates keep applicants informed of every status change in their application journey.
+ - **Automated Email Notifications**: Instant Email updates keep applicants informed of every status change in their application journey.
- - Branding, Colours and Typography
+ - **Dark Mode**, Branding, Colours and Typography
- - Components & States
+ - Admin Portal Addition - Enables Admins to have a structured oversight and management of both students and hiring managers
  - Mutliple UI Screens _flows_ for Student & Manager Roles
  - Enhanced User Security: Passwords are securely hashed in MongoDB, ensuring stronger protection for user data.
  - Job Match Percentage: Applicants can now see a "match percentage" that shows how well their skills align with job requirements.
- - Visual and UI Enhancements: High-quality images and an intuitive, interactive design make the platform more engaging, professional, and user-friendly.
+ - Visual and UI Enhancements: Dark mode Inclusion, High-quality images and an intuitive, interactive design make the platform more engaging, professional, and user-friendly.
  - New functionalities or added to sort jobs in Explore page.
- - University Admin Role: A new University Admin user type enables structured oversight and management of both students and hiring managers.

 # Presentation Video